Want to perfect your professional first impression? Learn how to introduce yourself over text with these tips and examples.

 This keeps the interaction moving and gives your contact a clear next step to follow.

-Keep your tone friendly and conversational.
+Keep your tone conversational.
 One of the biggest reasons texting is currently so popular is that it’s an intimate way to communicate.
 So, you’ll want to sound like a normal person in your messages.

 Use these sample introduction text messages to start productive, successful conversations with your business contacts.